 The command above that specifies 50 5 0.5 would

 - calculate LD between each pair of SNPs in the window

-- remove one of a pair of SNPs if the LD is greater than 0.5
+- remove one of a pair of SNPs if the R2 is greater than 0.5

 - shift the window 5 SNPs forward and repeat the procedure

 The output of the above commands creates two lists of SNPs: those that are pruned out and those that are not.
 See below: